Group of Two: History

 Former President Barack Obama and former United States Secretary of State Hillary Clinton have been very supportive of good relations between the two countries and more cooperation on more issues more often.
 Former Secretary of State Henry Kissinger has stated that U.S.–China relationship should be "taken to a new level".
 Some experts have disagreed with the effectiveness of a G-2.
 However, Clinton has said that there is no G-2.

 In 2023, it was reported by Nikkei Asia that General Secretary of the Chinese Communist Party Xi Jinping drew on the idea of G-2 as a way to manage his country's relations with the U.S.

 On October 30, 2025, U.S. President Donald Trump referred to a meeting between him and Xi as the G-2, posting "THE G2 WILL BE CONVENING SHORTLY!".
 On November 1, 2025, Trump posted "My G2 meeting with President Xi of China was a great one for both of our countries.
 This meeting will lead to everlasting peace and success.
 God bless both China and the USA!"
 On the same day, United States Secretary of Defense Pete Hegseth posted "As President Trump said, his historic 'G2 meeting' set the tone for everlasting peace and success for the U.S. and China."

+In September 2026, Donald Trump and Xi Jinping discussed artificial intelligence during their meeting.
+Xi said that China and the United States could cooperate on AI despite competition, including through dialogue on its risks and benefits and efforts to prevent its misuse, while Trump called for continued dialogue and stronger bilateral cooperation on AI.The discussions took place as the United Nations faced a continuing financial and liquidity crisis.
+The UN attributed the liquidity problem in part to delays and shortfalls in member states' assessed contributions, which affected the organization's ability to fully implement its approved budget and operations, including peacekeeping.